mulesoft-consulting/ASMonGCP/README.md

 ### **STEP 7**: Deploy Demo Application

 - We will now deploy the demo application to your kubernetes cluster.
-The deployment script takes the namesapce as a parameter.
+The deployment script takes the namespace as a parameter.
 We will be using **nto-payment** for namespace

 ```bash
 ./deployAll.sh nto-payment